eed3si9n/herding-cats/docs/02/c.md

 ### Checking laws with Discipline

-Compiler can't check for the laws, but Cat ships with `FunctorLaws` traits that describes this in [code][FunctorLawsSource]:
+The compiler can't check for the laws, but Cats ships with a `FunctorLaws` trait that describes this in [code][FunctorLawsSource]:

 ```scala
 /**